Applications for AY 2022-2023 are no longer available.

 - Strength of recommendations.

-Q: When will I found out if my application is successful?
+Q: When will I find out if my application is successful?

-A: Notifications will be sent in mid-March 2020.
+A: Notifications will be sent in mid-April 2022.

 Q: What are the monetary benefits of the award?

-A: Visiting Faculty Fellows will receive a salary support stipend of up to $50,000 (one year) or $25,000 (one semester).
-This is meant as salary replacement while the fellow is on leave from the home institution not as an addition to usual salary.
+A: Visiting Faculty Fellows will receive a salary support stipend of up to $25,000 (one semester).
+This is meant as salary replacement while the fellow is on leave from the home institution not as an addition to the usual salary.
 It is up to the home institution to determine how to administer the funds and whether it is possible to “top up” the stipend to match the fellow’s usual salary.
-It is assumed that institutions will to continue to fund the fellow’s usual fringe benefits.
+It is assumed that institutions will continue to fund the fellow’s usual fringe benefits.

-This regional program does not provide funds for housing and transportation; however, each fellow will receive funding support of up to $2,500 (one year) or $1,250 (one semester) for research and travel-related expenses.
+This regional program does not provide funds for housing and transportation; however, each fellow will receive funding support of up to $1,250 for research and travel-related expenses during the fellowship term.

 Q: How will I receive the fellowship award?